uwdata/visual-embedding/README.md

 at Vis'11).
 In the paper, we provide three examples of visual embedding.
 This repository contains the [data](data/) and [source code](src/)  used to generate these examples.
 In order to [demonstrate discrete visual embedding](#scatter-plotting-with-shapes) we crowdsource perceptual distances using Amazon's Mechanical Turk service.
-You can access the data and source code for our experiments as well under [src/mturkExperiments](src/mturkExperiments) directory.
+You can access the data and source code for our experiments as well, under [src/mturkExperiments](src/mturkExperiments) directory.
 We also provide the estimated perceptual distance matrix for the shapes shown in Figure 3  as a text file ([data/polygonKernel.txt](data/polygonKernel.txt)).
 Note that we extend upon this idea, the idea of estimating kernels of perceptual similarity with crowdsourcing, in our [recent paper](http://idl.cs.washington.edu/papers/perceptual-kernels/).